 This episode is part of the Investing 101 Series.

 A Beginner’s Guide to Buying Stocks

 Investing your money can be a scary, especially if you don’t know where to start.
 If you have never purchased a share of stock, or any other investment product, this quick guide is for you.
 To get started, your first step is going to be to open a brokerage account.

 What is a Brokerage Account?

-A brokerage account is where you can deposit cash in order to purchase stocks and other investment products.
-The stocks that you purchase will also be held within this account.
+Think of a brokerage account as the bank account for your investments.
+You can deposit cash into your brokerage account and use that money to purchase shares of stock and other investment products.
+The shares of stock that you purchase will also be held within this account.

 Where Can I Open a Brokerage Account?

 When it comes to finding the right brokerage account, it’s all about fit.
 Shopping around is highly encouraged.
 You should search around and compare accounts just like you would when looking for the right checking account.

 I found a great list of stock brokers in an article titled Best Online Stock Brokers for Beginners 2018 by Dayana Yochim with NerdWallet.com.
 Dayana mentions ETrade, Charles Schwab and Fidelity to name a few.
 These are just suggestions.
 Remember to always choose what’s best for you and your needs.